-Common Equity capital (CET1), a component of Tier 1 capital, has the highest loss absorption capability and consists of ordinary share capital, retained profits and reserves, net of regulatory adjustments.
+Common Equity Tier 1 (CET1), a component of Tier 1 capital, has the highest Loss-Absorption Capability which consists of ordinary share capital, retained profits and reserves, net of regulatory adjustments.

 Other forms of regulatory capital maintained by the Bank (in addition to CET1) include additional Tier 1 capital instruments and Tier 2 capital such as subordinated obligations, surplus eligible provisions over expected losses and general provisions.